 The food storage works great, but our clothes storage has turned out to be less than ideal.
 When we first hit the road we just stacked our clothes and shoved them in there, but that got messy quickly.
 The closet is very deep but not very tall, which makes it tough to access the stuff at the back.

 We then picked up a couple of clothes organizer bags that work better, but it’s a pain to pull out this huge bag every time we need a pair of socks.
-We’re still searching for a better way to store our clothes while keeping them easy to access.
-Next we’re going to try smaller packing cubes and group like items together.

 5 Things We’re Keeping No Matter What